hans0/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is used with the personalDice function.
+Because that is the function that has the anonymouse inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The code being executed and the value of the name variable passed in is always the same.
+The newRoll const could change.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of `newRoll` contains nothing.var

 ### Task 3 - Stretch Goals